 Q. How do you fix a separated candy thermometer?

 Ans: Tapping Method.
-Hold the thermometer in an upright position and gently tap the stem above the liquid separation against the palm of the hand.
+Hold the thermometer in an upright position and gently tap the stem above the liquid separation against the palm.

-Continue tapping until the liquid above the separation breaks faraway from the wall of the capillary and runs right down to join the most column.
+Continue tapping until the liquid above the separation breaks far away from the wall of the capillary and runs right down to join the other column.

 Q. How do you reset a candy thermometer?